What CRC Actually Reviews

 Provide Payroll Data

 Get started in minutes by securely sharing a targeted payroll export.
-No integrations, no system access, and no disruption to your existing processes.
+No integrations, no system access, and no disruption to your existing payroll processes.

 CRC is designed to work with the data you already have — nothing more.